scheinerman/SimplexTableaux.jl/docs/src/solve.md

 ## Big-M Solution

-The function `big_M_solution` solves linear programs using the Simplex Method on an augmented tableau.
+The function `big_M_solve!` solves linear programs using the Simplex Method on an augmented tableau.
 The user may specify the value of `M` or use the default (100).

 ```
 julia> T